Sustainability > Energy

 Global Wind Day

 Every year Wind Europe and the Global Wind Energy Council (GWEC) celebrate the successful growth of the industry by reflecting on the importance of wind energy.
-This year, Global Wind Day falls on the 15th June, so let’s take a moment and look at the power of wind turbines and the benefits they can bring to our energy systems, economy and environment.
+Every year, Global Wind Day falls on the 15th June, so let’s take a moment and look at the power of wind turbines and the benefits they can bring to our energy systems, economy and environment.

 With over one million people employed within the wind energy sector, it has become the main source of generated electricty in Europe and, according to Giles Dickson, the CEO of WindEurope, wind energy is also now the most economical form of electricty production across most of Europe.

-So why is Global Wind Day so important?
+Why Global Wind Day is so important

-They have also launched a global photo competition, ‘Future Wind’, where you can submit photos which fall into one of four categories; people and wind, working in the wind, beautiful wind and beyond wind.
+They have also launched a global photo competition, ‘Future Wind’, where you can submit photos which fall into one of four categories: people and wind, working in the wind, beautiful wind and beyond wind.
 The participants will be judged on creativity, content, composition and technique and the winning competitor will win €1,000 in cash!

 To get involved in this year’s Global Wind Day visit globalwindday.org where you can download your free official posters or submit a photo for the Future Wind competition.